Hover over blue text for elaboration.

 - The character never facing any challenges or having any major flaws; (s)he doesn't become a better person at the end

-- The character becoming molded around a certain ideal, either for wish fulfillment or as an attempt to make all readers love the character
+- The character becoming molded around a certain ideal or stereotype, either for wish fulfillment or as an attempt to make all readers love the character

 Warning: Mary Sue litmus tests tend to list certain traits, such as "unusual hair" or "has at least 3 talents mentioned in story."
 These traits are simply ways that items from the above lists can be translated into traits or behaviors.
 (For example, if he has an unusual hair color, that can attract attention.)
 They do not automatically make a Mary Sue.